Spalding University: Egan Leadership Center

 The Egan Leadership Center is located at 901 South Fourth Street and is named after Spalding's former president, Sister Eileen Egan.
 Sister Egan served the university for 25 years until her retirement in 1994.
 Containing over 33000 sqft on three floors, the building houses a 125-seat lectorium and the university bookstore on the first level.
 The second and third floors house student services offices, such as admissions, the office of the registrar, financial aid, advising and student development and campus life.

 Teilhard Hall

 Home of the Spalding art department, with studio classrooms and individual studios offered to students participating in the program.

 Morrison Hall

 Originally opened in 1961, the residence formerly known as Our Lady of Louisville Hall only housed 116 students.
 An addition was constructed and opened in 1968 bumping the total occupancy to 350 residents.
 In 1970 the hall was renamed in honor of Sister Charles Mary Morrison who served as registrar and Dean from 1925 to 1950.
-The building currently houses undergraduate and graduate students in 165 dormitory-style rooms on the north side of the building and shares the south side with the Kentucky College of Art and Design (KyCAD).
+The building no longer houses undergraduate and graduate students as of 2023 due to it being acquired by Simmons College of Kentucky.